Last updated on December 22, 2025

 The Second Doctor’s static ability allows every player an extra level of forgiveness in the game as no one has to discard to hand size while this Azorius commander is out.
 The opportunity to draw extra cards is nice.
 If you’re playing a deck that isn’t heavily focused on combat, The Second Doctor’s “How Civil of You” ability doesn’t even have a downside.

 Xyris, the Writhing Storm creates an interesting dilemma.
 You can draw some extra cards, but it’ll also mean taking commander damage.
 As long as you feel prepared to take out Xyris, the Writhing Storm when things get too dangerous for you, this Temur commander can be a lot of fun to play against.
-The more cards you draw, the more likely you are to get to do what you want with your deck.
+Honestly, the army of snake tokens usually ends up being the true threat, anyway.

 Mayael the Anima is a bit of a special case.
 This Naya commander isn’t necessarily fun to play against on its own, but it can be built in a way that adds a very fun element to the game.
 When going up against a more chaotic Mayael the Anima deck, there’s a fun sense of anticipation each turn as you wait to see what’s about to be dropped on the board, and how it’ll shake up the game.

 There are a few reasons Gor Muldrak, Amphinologist is a fun card to play against.
-First, this Simic commander can prevent any player from falling too far behind, as it’ll continue to give out free tokens, and relatively strong ones.
+First, this Simic commander can prevent any player from falling too far behind, as it’ll continue to give out relatively strong, free tokens.
 Extra creatures can also have a wide range of benefits depending on the type of deck you’re playing.
 This part is a personal preference, but I also just find hyper-specific protection mechanics funny from a lore standpoint.
 I think it’s silly that, under no circumstances, would a salamander ever hurt Gor Muldrak, Amphinologist, or break any of their stuff.

-Group slug commanders like Liesa, Shroud of Dusk can be a lot of fun to play against if you’re tired of slow games since their life drain ability adds a ticking clock element to the game.
-Liesa, Shroud of Dusk can also shut down decks that monopolize game time by punishing players looking to cast their entire deck on one turn.
+Group slug commanders like Liesa, Shroud of Dusk can be a lot of fun to play against if you’re tired of slow games, since their life loss ability adds a ticking clock element to the game.
+Liesa, Shroud of Dusk can also shut down decks that monopolize game time by punishing players looking to cast their entire deck in one turn.

 Grothama, All-Devouring essentially adds an optional side game to any Commander game.
 This green commander is essentially an optional boss fight you can win to get extra cards.
 Grothama, All-Devouring can be especially fun to play against for a deck with cheap instant-speed burn spells, as you can piggyback off other players’ efforts to take this commander out, and draw some cards for a low price.